-When I ask holistic therapists what they like most about their job, I get mixed answers.
+When I ask holistic therapists what they like most about their job and the caring profession, I get mixed answers.
 But the one thing that is common with most is that they find their job very rewarding.
 They like to help people and they get pleasure in knowing that they helped to improve the quality of another person’s life.

 Some therapists are natural carers and good listeners.
 Some have to work at improving their skills and that’s good.
 We can never know enough and there’s always room for improvement.
 A holistic therapist has certain characteristics, (which you can read about here) many of which are important qualities to have when working with sick or vulnerable people.
 This is an area that many therapists are naturally drawn to while others may not feel so confident and choose to work within their comfort zone.

 Following on from a post I published recently about holistic care of the elderly, Denise O’Connell kindly got in touch to share with us some advice and information about working in a care environment.